 Motorcycle accidents can have very serious consequences.
 Both motorcycle operators and drivers of passenger cars should be aware of where and how motorcycle accidents are most likely to occur.

 The Florida Department of Transportation conducted a comprehensive study of motorcycle accidents in the state to provide more information on common causes of crashes.
 This study was reported on by Sun Sentinel.
 If motorcyclists and drivers review the information and identify the types of high-risk behaviors they may be engaging in, they can hopefully adjust the way they drive or ride in order to reduce the chances a motorcycle accident will happen.

-One of the most common causes of West Palm Beach motorcycle accidents was drivers of passenger cars not seeing motorcycle riders.
-Another common cause of crashes involving a motorcycle and a car is that drivers who do see motorcycles don't always have a clear idea of how to share the road with riders.
+One of the most common causes of West Palm Beach motorcycle accidents were drivers of passenger cars not seeing motorcyclists.
+Another common cause of crashes involving a motorcycle and a car is that drivers who do see motorcycles don't always have a clear idea of how to share the road with them.

 Drivers who had a motorcycle license themselves were much more likely to be aware of motorcyclists around them, when those drivers were surveyed by the Florida Department of Transportation.
 For drivers without a motorcycle of their own, spotting motorcycles is hard because motorcycles are obviously much smaller than passenger cars are.